leancodepl/corelibrary/docs/cqrs/command/index.md

 4. If the business process requires to modify multiple aggregates, try to use [events] (but don't over-engineer).
 5. If that does not help, modify/add/delete multiple aggregates.
 6. Do not throw exceptions from inside commands.
 The client will receive generic error (`500 Internal Server Error`).
 Do it only as a last resort.
-7. Database transaction will be commited at the end of the [pipeline] (assuming [CommitTransaction] pipeline element was added), so it's not recommended to commit it inside query handler as it may make serialized [events] inconsistent with the entity.
+7. Database transaction will be commited at the end of the [pipeline] (assuming [CommitTransaction] pipeline element was added), so it's not recommended to commit it inside query handler as it may make [events] inconsistent with the entity.
+To read more why it's not recommended to commit transactions in handlers visit [here](../pipeline/avoid_commiting_transactions_in_handlers.md).

 ## Naming conventions